Part of Air

 Summary of key results

-• Effects of wildfires and wildfire smoke differ across regions depending on the time of year.
+• Effects of wildfires and wildfire smoke differ across regions depending on location and extent of wildfires.

-• In 2021, northern regions in Alberta observed more wildfire smoke impacts in May, while southern regions observed more impacts from smoke in August.
+• In 2023, Alberta’s northern regions observed more wildfire smoke impacts than southern regions.

 Variation across Alberta

 • Wildfire smoke impacts on air quality vary across the province depending on the location and extent of wildfires.
-One of the major components of smoke that poses a risk to human health is PM2.5.
-Figure 1 shows the number of days affected by wildfire smoke with elevated PM2.5 concentrations (daily average PM2.5 > 15 µg/m3) for select monitoring stations in the province in 2021.
+One of the major components of smoke that posing a risk to human health is PM2.5.
+Figure 1 shows the number of days affected by wildfire smoke with elevated PM2.5 concentrations (daily average PM2.5 > 15 µg/m3) for select monitoring stations in the province in 2023.

-• In general, stations in southern Alberta were affected more frequently by wildfire smoke than those in northern Alberta.
+• Stations in northern Alberta were affected more frequently by wildfire smoke than those in southern Alberta in 2023.

-• The areas of the province that are impacted by wildfire smoke change from year to year.
+• The areas of the province most impacted by wildfire smoke differ from year to year.

 Figure 1.
-Number of days that a station was impacted by wildfire smoke in Alberta in 2021.
+Number of days that select stations were impacted by wildfire smoke in Alberta in 2023.
 Circles represent current long-term continuous air quality monitoring stations.

 Source: Government of Alberta